HarishFulara07/Games-WebApp-Django/README.md

 # Games-WebApp-Django

-Django app having some basic JavaScript games such as BINGO, 2048, Brick-Breaker, etc. You can check the app running on http://letsplayagame.herokuapp.com
+Django app for playing some basic JavaScript games such as BINGO, 2048, Brick-Breaker, etc. You can play the games on http://letsplayagame.herokuapp.com

-# Description
+**Description**

 1. JSGames contains Django App files such as views.py, models.py, etc.
 2. src contains Django Project files such as urls.py, wsgi.py, settings.py, etc.